 2. Keep Your Project Plan Ready

-The second tip is getting your project plan ready.
+The second tip is to get your project plan ready.
 Doing this is the most complex of all tasks related to getting crowdfunding.

-Furthermore, describe in detail who would be your target market or audience and how the project would work to their benefits.
+Furthermore, describe in detail who would be your target market or audience and how the project would work to their benefit.

 3. Arrive at a Figure

-This isn’t a rule but most of best crowdfunding platforms charge between 2.5 percent and 7.5 percent of every credit transaction as their service fees.
+This isn’t a rule, but most of the best crowdfunding platforms charge between 2.5 per cent and 7.5 per cent of every credit transaction as their service fees.

-The median fee, according to various sources, stands at five percent of every credit transaction.
-Meaning, for every $10 that goes to your crowdfund account, $ 0.50 would go to the crowdfunding platform.
+The median fee, according to various sources, stands at five per cent of every credit transaction.
+Meaning for every $10 that goes to your crowdfunding account, $ 0.50 would go to the crowdfunding platform.

-Additionally, you might also have to bear the expenses of wire transfer, inbound credit, PayPal transactions, and international fund transfers, and so on to receive the money in your crowdfunding account.
+Additionally, you might also have to bear the expenses of wire transfers, inbound credit, PayPal transactions, international fund transfers, and so on to receive the money in your crowdfunding account.

 Therefore, arrive at a figure that would actually help you launch the project without seeking more funds from any source.